Napoli and Lazio target £15m-rated Liverpool star Shaqiri

 He managed just three starts in the 2019-20 season and only seven last term, and is eager to move on in search of regular football.

 Liverpool had expected to sell last summer, but saw interest from Germany and Italy fail to develop into concrete offers.
 Anfield sources, however, anticipate that there is a deal to be done at the right price this time around.
-Shaqiri still has two years left on his contract at Anfield.
+Shaqiri still has a guaranteed year left on his contract at Anfield, though the club has the option to extend that until 2023 should they wish.

 Sevilla and Villarreal have enquired about potential loan deals, but been informed that Liverpool would be looking for a sale, while Napoli and Lazio have contacted Shaqiri’s representatives.
 The player, it is understood, would welcome a move to Italy.